JunaidMazharMuhammad/JunaidMazharMuhammad/README.md

 ### Hi there 👋
 ### Currently working as a Senior Full Stack Engineer..
-### I love to communicating with people!
+### I love communicating with people!
 Sort of an extrovert..
 ### Feel free to reach me anytime!

 <!--